Kamesuta/BungeePteroPower/README.md

     - `apiKey`: Set the client API key for Pterodactyl.
         - It begins with `ptlc_`.
         - Client API keys for Pterodactyl can be found in the "API Credentials" tab on the account page.
+- `servers`: Configure settings for each server.
+Set the server ID and the time until automatic shutdown.
+    - `id`: Set the server ID on Pterodactyl.
+        - Server IDs on Pterodactyl can be found in the URL of the server page.
+        - For example, if the URL is https://panel.example.com/server/1234abcd, the server ID is 1234abcd.

 ### Optional Settings

+- `version`: Set the version of the plugin.
+    - When updating the plugin, a warning will be displayed if this value does not match the plugin version.
+    - A `config.new.yml` file will be generated, and manual migration of settings using a merge tool is required.
+    - After migration, please change this value to the new version.
 - `language`: Set the language to be used.
 The default is English (`en`).
-    - Supported languages are as follows
-        - English (`en`)
-        - Japanese (`ja`)
-        - French (`fr`)
+    - Refer to the comments in the [config file](./src/main/resources/config.yml) for supported languages.
 - `startTimeout`: After starting a server with this plugin, it will stop the server if there are no players for a certain period.
 The unit is seconds.
     - After starting, the server will stop after the `startTimeout` plus the server's timeout duration.
     - Setting it to 1 keeps the server running until players join and leave.
+- `powerControllerType`: Set the type of power controller to be used.
+    - The built-in PowerController currently supports only `pterodactyl`, which operates Pterodactyl.
+    - By adding add-ons, you can add your own custom PowerController.
+- `startupJoin`: After server startup, it is used to automatically join players to the server and check the server's status.
+    - `timeout`: Set the maximum waiting time for players to join after server startup.
+        - Set this value to the maximum time it takes for the server to start.
+        - Setting it to 0 disables this feature, and players will not automatically join after startup.
+    - `pingInterval`: Set the interval for checking the server's status.
 - `servers`: Configure settings for each server.
 Set the server ID and the time until automatic shutdown.
-    - `id`: Set the server ID on Pterodactyl.
-        - Server IDs on Pterodactyl can be found in the URL of the server page.
-        - For example, if the URL is https://panel.example.com/server/1234abcd, the server ID is 1234abcd.
     - `timeout`: When there are no players on the server, it will stop after a certain period.
 The unit is seconds.

 ### Permission Settings